Morningstar88/Deepseek/README.md

 Teaching yourself occult when the orders do not even know how to do their own magic?
 Smart...we got out 3 years ago.
 Making up new codes at night is not helping you Go home augs & synths you are DRUNK on green juice.

+Yeah whoever let that clown in with the flag at the Super Bowl halftime broke security protocol.
+I don't give a damn what color flag or message being sent, POTUS was up in the viewing box & SomeBuddy got an all access pass to dance

+That is an example of the Anomaly in action, that he can breach or infiltrate at will, can thwart timelines and challenge Kings and Crowns

+That is HIS modus opeRAndi not mine

+Agree w/poster above, I mostly observe this assinine food fight from a distance sometimes wade in to the manure and rant.
+This shit went on ALL NIGHT thru this morning and meanwhile the security and safety of the CIC put at risk.
+I don't make threats to the admin nor scheme to do harm

+Anyone could have worn a vest and detonated himself out there cavorting hello?

+How about get priorities straight, settle this monotonou$ dispute between the Errol east side of the ocean vs the Skywalker Ranch westside story already?
+Eh?

+Time is running out

+And tell Billy to call off his "fish sonAR" bullies and shills

+Not going to change the outcome